 Downtown at the Gardens: 11701 Lake Victoria Gardens (just off PGA Blvd., east of I-95)

 Our picks: Avocado Grill for Chef Julien Gremaud’s fresh, creative cooking, lively bar and excellent Sunday brunch, and Texas de Brazil for a gaucho-inspired steakhouse experience and sweet-tart caipirina has (the monumental salad bar alone is worth the visit).

 THE GARDENS MALL

 Yes, there’s a food court and a couple of Starbucks at this upmarket mall, but the dining options don't end there.
-Eateries include The Bistro at Nordstrom and PF Chang’s China Bistro.
+Eateries include the newish Cooper’s Hawk wine-centric restaurant, the new Park Avenue BBQ & Grille, plus The Bistro at Nordstrom and PF Chang’s China Bistro.